commontoolsinc/RFC/rfc/sigil.md

 }
 ```

-In this example, the cursor references the same fact (`user:alice` with `application/json`) at the `displayName` path, effectively creating an alias within the same fact.
+In this example, the mount references the same fact (`user:alice` with `application/json`) at the `displayName` path, effectively creating an alias within the same fact.

-## Query vs Cursor: Write Behavior Comparison
+## Embed vs Mount: Write Behavior Comparison

-The key difference between Query and Cursor sigils lies in their write behavior:
+The key difference between Embed and Mount sigils lies in their write behavior:

-### Query Sigil Write Behavior
+### Embed Sigil Write Behavior

-When you write to a Query sigil, you **replace the sigil itself** with the new value:
+When you write to an Embed sigil, you **replace the sigil itself** with the new value:

 ```json
 // Initial state